 A high density of tobacco retailers, often measured as the number per 1,000 people in a given geographic area, impacts tobacco use behaviors in a number of harmful ways, including higher rates of youth tobacco use initiation, increased consumption among current smokers, and making quit attempts more difficult.
 Learn more about tobacco retailer licensing, zoning, and density here.

 Just as a concentration of tobacco retailers can detract from community health, so can an absence of retailers selling healthy food or an overabundance of retailers selling unhealthy food.
-Food deserts and the lack of food security is a huge problem for the health of low-income communities in both rural and urban areas.
-According to the USDA, most food desert definitions include,

-However, this lack of access to fresh, healthy food is a complex issue not always solved by adding a grocery store.
+The lack of access to fresh, healthy food is a complex issue not always solved by adding a grocery store.
 Factors of race, culture, income, education, structural inequalities, restrictive covenant policies, food quality, and nutritional knowledge also play large roles.
 For these reasons, some prefer the terms “food apartheid,” “healthy food priority areas,” or “low-access communities.”
 Learn more here and here.

 The term “food swamp” has been used to describe areas with a high density of places selling unhealthy food (e.g. fast food restaurants, convenience stores selling junk food) and a lack of healthy food options.
 This is similar to the term “tobacco swamp,” which is used to refer to an area with a high density of tobacco retailers.
 Too often, these terms describe the same neighborhoods: where there are more lower-income residents and people of color.
 A 2016 study found that the more low-income and Hispanic students In a school, the greater the likelihood that there are both fast-food restaurants and tobacco retailers located nearby.

 Just as licensing and zoning can be used to restrict the number, type, and location of tobacco retailers in a community, these types of policies can also be used to impact the number, type, and location of food retail retailers.
-For example, In April of 2018, The City Council of Tulsa, Oklahoma, passed the Healthy Neighborhoods Overlay policy, which requires all new small box discount stores (e.g. dollar stores, which also often sell tobacco) be built at least one mile from any existing discount store unless they dedicate at least 500 square feet of floor space to the sale of fresh meats, fruits, and vegetables.
+For example, in April of 2018, the City Council of Tulsa, Oklahoma, passed the Healthy Neighborhoods Overlay policy, which requires all new small box discount stores (e.g. dollar stores, which also often sell tobacco) be built at least one mile from any existing discount store unless they dedicate at least 500 square feet of floor space to the sale of fresh meats, fruits, and vegetables.
 This regulation is intended to limit the density of small box discount stores, which fail to provide fresh produce, instead offering pre-packaged and non-perishable foods high in sodium and sugar, while making it difficult for grocery stores to locate there, and to encourage access to fresh produce.
 The Healthy Neighborhoods Overlay Policy also allows the sale of food from local community gardens without approval from the Board of Adjustments, and reduces the parking space requirement for grocery stores built in North Tulsa, a food desert and food swamp, by 50% in order to reduce initial costs to opening a grocery store.
-Other cities, including Kansas City and Mesquite, Texas have also implemented policies that restrict the location of dollars stores in low-income neighborhoods.
+Other cities, including Kansas City and Mesquite and Ft.
+Worth, Texas have also implemented policies that restrict the location of dollars stores in low-income neighborhoods.

 - ChangeLab Solutions’ Licensing for Lettuce: A model ordinance and guide for licensing healthy food retailers